Skip to content

 Warm Burnout

-The theme for developers who already burned out but still have deadlines.
+The theme for developers who are already burned out but still have deadlines.

-Built on one premise: your eyes are taking damage and your current theme doesn't care.
-Warm Burnout does.
-Fully warm palette, minimal blue light, contrast-audited to clinical standards.
-Two variants -- Dark for the 3am sessions and Light for when someone forces you to open the blinds.
+Built on one premise: your eyes have been bullied enough by radioactive blue themes.
+Warm Burnout is a mostly warm syntax palette with one cool steel-blue accent for types and WCAG-audited contrast.
+Two variants: Dark for the 3am sessions and Light for when someone forces you to open the blinds.

 Most themes look great in screenshots.
 Then you use them for 14 hours straight and your eyes feel like they've been sandpapered.